ECEntrics/janus-ci-cd/SETUP.md

 ### Jobs added

-A number of jobs (specific to Apella) are automatically configured.
+A number of jobs (specific to Concordia) are automatically configured.
 The config XML files are located in the directory `jenkins/jobs`.

 ## Uninstalling